LOADING ...

 "Oui, Oui, d'accord, Venez!"

-Are these the people we should bomb
+Are these the people that we bomb

 Are we so sure mean us harm

-Is our pleasure, punishment or crime
+Is this our pleasure, punishment or

-The road is hard, hard and
+The road is hard, and long

 Oh George!
 Oh George!